-Open the 'Record and Analyze' window using one of the methods outlined below.
+Open the Record & Analyze window using one of the methods outlined here.

-You must also open the Execution Analyzer window (Analyzer | Execution Analyzer), which lists all the scripts in the model; you must select and activate the appropriate script for the recording.
+You must also open the Execution Analyzer window ('Execute > Analyze | Analyzer Scripts'), which lists all the scripts in the model; you must select and activate the appropriate script for the recording.

-Ribbon Execute > Windows > Recorder > Open Recorder Menu Analyzer Record Recorder
+Ribbon Execute > Windows > Recorder > Open Recorder -------- --